nikkNizz/Drawish/README.md

-# Drawish  0.9.10
+# Drawish  0.9.11
 Is a program for basic drawing.
-It also allows you to modify existing images, open pdf as images in Linux, draw charts and much more.
+It also allows you to modify existing images, open pdf as images in Linux, draw charts, use rich text and much more.
 [See features](#features)

 ![Image](https://drive.google.com/uc?export=view&id=1cCwyNsqHtCa5vpfMm4IuztqkTI0Dj-Wy)